Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 **You can now launch your server directly from the desktop.**

+*See [Multiple Halo Server Launchers](#multiple-halo-server-launchers) for automating the creation of many launchers or launching all servers at once.*

 ---

 ### 14. (Optional, Recommended Upgrade) Install X2Go for a Superior Remote Desktop